Extensive cryptic circulation sustains mpox among men who have sex with men

 This article is not in any list yet, why not save it to one of your lists.Abstract

-Sporadic cases of mpox continue among men who have sex with men (MSM), with most lacking identifiable transmission links.
-To resolve underlying dynamics, we prospectively tested for monkeypox virus (MPXV) in rectal swabs from MSM in Los Angeles during summer, 2024, finding that infections exceeded reported mpox cases 33-fold (95% confidence interval: 16-68).
-Accounting for under-reporting, incidence rates of MPXV infection were comparable to Neisseria gonorrhoeae and Chlamydia trachomatis among MSM.
+Sporadic cases of mpox continue to be notified among men who have sex with men (MSM), with most lacking identifiable transmission links.
+To resolve underlying dynamics, we tested prospectively for monkeypox virus (MPXV) in rectal swabs from a cohort of MSM in Los Angeles, whom we monitored concurrently for clinical mpox diagnoses during summer, 2024.
+Here we show that MPXV infections exceeded reported mpox cases by a 33-fold margin (95% confidence interval: 16-68), revealing incidence rates of MPXV infection comparable to Neisseria gonorrhoeae and Chlamydia trachomatis among MSM.
 Independent estimates derived from MPXV phylogenetic reconstruction and a meta-analysis of surveillance studies corroborated this extensive under-reporting.
 We estimate that undiagnosed infections must cause at least 31-44% of all transmission to explain observed MPXV phylogenies; under realistic modeling assumptions, this proportion rises to 61-94%.
 Contrary to current guidance, our findings suggest MPXV is prevalent among MSM, predominantly causes subclinical infection, and is sustained in circulation by cryptic transmission.
+The feasibility of current mpox elimination targets merits assessment in light of prevalent and extensively under-reported infections.